Trek Frame Serial Numbers

 the numbers.

-was used by a particular craftsman, please let me know.
+know which mark was used by a particular craftsman, please let me know.

 Serialization Date